How to Install NFS on Ubuntu

 sudo ufw allow from [clientIP or clientSubnetIP] to any port nfs

-The output confirms the addition of the IP address:
+The output confirms the new rule addition:

-Allowing clients to access the NFS server in UFW firewall
+Allowing clients to access the NFS server in UFW firewall.

 To make sure you successfully completed the operation, type: